labmlai/research/RoPER.md

 We compare RoPER with RoPE on three algorithmic tasks.
 We also show that RoPER performs similar to RoPE on language modeling with a small 200M parameter transformer.

-For the Arithmetic Addition and the Substring by Index tasks we use a ~20M parameter model (512 embedding, 6 layers, 8 heads, post layer norm).
+For the Arithmetic Addition and the Substring by Index tasks, we use a ~20M parameter model (512 embedding size, 6 layers, 8 heads, post layer norm).
 We sequence of length 641 for training and a batch size of 32..
-For both these tasks we report the accuracy of solving the problem after 5,000 training steps.
+For both these tasks, we report the accuracy of solving the problem after 5,000 training steps.
 We test the number of correct solutions with random sampling for 128 problems.

-For the Substring by Search task we use a ~0.6M parameter model (128 embedding, 3 layers, 4 heads, pre-layer norm).
+For the Substring by Search task, we use a ~0.6M parameter model (128 embedding size, 3 layers, 4 heads, pre-layer norm).
 We train of sequences of length 513 with a batch size of 16. and we report the final loss after 65,000 steps.

-For all three tasks we ran 10 training sessions with both methods and reported the mean of the 9 tasks after removing the worst session.
-This seemed to be fair by RoPE becaase it had a pretty bad run on the Substring by Index task.
-We applied the same for all three tasks for consistency.
+For all three tasks, we ran 10 training sessions with both methods and reported the mean of the 9 tasks after removing the worst session.

 $$
 \begin{matrix}